rajitdeb/WorkManagerExample/PERIODIC_WORK_REQUEST.md

 #### 2.2 Adding Constraints

-In this section, we add constraints to the `PeriodicWorkRequest` to only execute the work if the device has a decent amount of battery left and is not completely drained.
+In this section, we add constraints to the `PeriodicWorkRequest` to only execute the work if the device has internet connectivity of any type (Mobile Data or Wi-Fi).

 ```kotlin
 // Network related Constraint